Dev-EndLess/Colori-Numeri-Oggetti/README.md

 # Colori-Numeri-Oggetti
 My first Javascript Code.

-I try to make some DOM manipulation
+I try to do some DOM manipulation